 |Download the BlackBerry WebWorks SDK||See the API Reference.|

-If your Android application uses Cloud to Device Messaging (C2DM) or Google Cloud Messaging (GCM), you can repackage your app for BlackBerry 10 devices and use the push technology of the BlackBerry Application Platform.
+If your Android application uses Cloud to Device Messaging (C2DM) or Google Cloud Messaging (GCM), you can repackage your app for BlackBerry 10 devices and use push.
 For more information, see Creating Push-enabled Android apps.